holepunchto/dht-rpc/README.md

 #### `node.ephemeral`

-A boolean indicating if you are currently epheremal or not
+A boolean indicating if you are currently ephemeral or not

 #### `node.on('bootstrap')`